20 Staple Pantry Items for Making Cheap Meals

 1. Dry or Canned Beans

-Dried or canned beans are first up on my list of staple pantry items that you need.
+Dried or canned beans are first on my list of staple pantry items that you need.
 Whichever way you prefer them, they’re super cheap and have plenty of protein.
-Beans are the magical fruit that you’ll be needing in your pot of chili, burritos, or for refried beans.
+Beans are the magical fruit that you’ll need in your pot of chili, burritos, or refried beans.

 2. Pasta

-Pasta is another filling pantry item that will cost you around $1 or less for that meal, and you can enjoy it in all different shapes and sizes.
-It can be stored in your pantry for a long period of time, and you also have the option of pouring different types of sauces over them to mix up your dishes a bit.
+Pasta is another filling pantry item that will cost you around $1 or less for that meal.
+You can enjoy it in all different shapes and sizes.
+It can be stored in your pantry for a long period, and you can also pour different types of sauces over it to mix up your dishes a bit.

 3. Rice

-Buying rice in bulk is a great way to turn any meal into something more filling, while costing you very little to do it.
-Rice goes great in soup, skillets, or simply added as a side dish.
+Buying rice in bulk is a great way to turn any meal into something more filling while costing you very little.
+Rice goes great in soup, skillets, or added as a side dish.
+Rice is one of the common pantry staples to use for Mexican, Italian, and Asian meals.
+Like pasta, it goes a long way once cooked.
+I like the fact that it’s also shelf stable so you know it’s going to last you a long time as a pantry stock item.

 4. Chicken

-Chicken is super cheap as far as meat goes, but even more so if you’re patient and wait until the family packs go on sale.
-It goes great with almost any meal and whatever leftovers that you don’t use can be placed in the freezer for use later.
+Chicken is cheap in terms of meat, but even more so if you’re patient and wait until the family packs or cases go on sale.
+It goes great with almost any meal, and whatever leftovers you don’t use can be placed in the freezer for later use.

 5. Canned Tuna

-A can of tuna can be enjoyed straight out of the container, or added to other ingredients in order to make tuna salad.
-It too comes with an abundance of protein and other key nutrients.
+A can of tuna can be enjoyed straight out of the container or added to other ingredients to make tuna salad.
+It, too, comes with an abundance of protein and other vital nutrients.
+I buy canned tuna as part of my weekly groceries if I haven’t found them as part of a case lot sale.

 6. Ground Beef

 Ground beef is another staple pantry item that can be used to make several cheap meals.
-Although not as cheap as chicken, it’s still cost-effective compared to most other meats, and it too can be purchased in bulk at a great sale price and then stored in your freezer.
-You’ll need it to make sloppy joes, tacos, chili, soups, and all different kinds of hearty casseroles.
+Although not as cheap as chicken, it’s still cost-effective compared to most other meats, and it, too, can be purchased in bulk at a great sale price and then stored in your freezer.
+You’ll need it to make sloppy joes, tacos, chili, soups, stir fry, and hearty casseroles.

 7. Pasta Sauce